bdleasure/impossibledb/CURRENT_IMPLEMENTATION.md

 Based on our recent progress, the next priorities are:

-1. Implementing the HTTP client for communicating with the server
+1. Completing server-side transaction support via the `TransactionCoordinator`
-2. Completing server-side transaction support via the `TransactionCoordinator`
+2. Adding advanced query features like full-text search and geospatial queries
-3. Adding advanced query features like full-text search and geospatial queries
+3. Implementing caching for improved performance
-4. Implementing caching for improved performance
+4. Adding conflict detection and resolution via the `ConflictDetector`
-5. Adding more comprehensive error handling and retry logic
+5. Implementing the `LockManager` for distributed locking